jose-manuel/npfc/README.md

 - tweak Sanitizeflags to mimic KNIME Mol2RDKit node behavior (partial sanitization).
 - implement a git hook so that only changes that pass all tests are committed.
 - build up a workflow using snakemake
-- automatic release changelog (standard-version)
+- automatic release changelog (standard-version?)
 - ref_file for duplicate entries removal should be defined in the protocol